ziedhajsalah/meteor-angular-socially/EDIT_THIS_TUTORIAL.md

 Another good you get is the ability to get a link to download the entire tutorial example, so users can jump to step and start it from there with the updated code!

-To do that, just add a link to your tutorial, like this:
+To do that, just add a link in your tutorial, like this:

 https://github.com/Urigo/meteor-angular-socially/archive/step_21.zip